PowerUser64/colorscheme-shuffler.nvim/README.md

         "zellner",
     },
     shuffle_events = {
+        'FileWritePost', -- shuffle when writing files
+        FileType = { 'javascript' }, -- shuffle when entering javascript files
-        'UIEnter', -- shuffle on startup (make sure to not lazy load for this) FileType = { 'javascript' }, -- shuffle when entering javascript files },
+        'ON_LOAD', -- shuffle on plugin load (special non-vim event, make sure to not lazy load for this) },
     notify = true,
 }